 Exercise.
 I do feel better when I am doing it regularly, but every time I stop for an exacerbation, it takes so much out of me to start again.
 And there are conflicting schools of thought on whether it is better to force my way through the exacerbation or whether I should give in to the fatigue at that time.

-But in my re-commitment to the “diet” and attempts to stave off depression, I am now getting on the elliptical machine everyday.
+I am now getting on the elliptical machine everyday.
 It’s kind of like a stair-stepper with moving handles so I am pumping my arms as well.
 It allows a bit of stability while I am moving and I like to imagine I am walking unassisted.

 My therapist recommends that we don’t exercise before bed because vigorous exercise is stimulating and can interfere with a body’s ability to fall asleep.
 I, however, am exhausted by this tiny bit of exertion so exercising right before bed for right now allows me to take advantage of that exhaustion.

-I am hoping that as I get my stamina up, I will no longer be exhausted by it and thus will have to schedule exercising for some other time of day.
+II am hoping that as I get my stamina up, I will no longer be exhausted by it and thus will have to schedule exercising for some other time of day.
 Until then, I am working on increasing the time I can stay on it.
 I am currently only up to about two minutes, but hey, I started at thirty seconds.

 Again, I have no excuse for stopping.
 As specialists say, doing something is better than doing nothing.
 Also, recent studies have shown that exercising, repeated regular movement over time, tends to have a cumulative effect.

 My favorite way to workout is still the pool, but I have stopped going up there for right now.

 Recently I came across the idea that to find types of exercise you like, examine what you liked to do as a child.
 For me that led to remembering bicycling around town, hours spent on a friend’s trampoline, practicing at swim team, going roller skating and horseback riding, taking stretching, yoga, gymnastics and dancing classes.;’